jpin730/angular-eslint-prettier/README.md

 # Angular + Eslint + Prettier

+## Introduction

+This is a simple Angular project with Eslint and Prettier configured.
+The main goal is to have an Angular project with a good code style and format, and to achieve this, I use Eslint and Prettier together.
+I try to resume in simple steps how to configure it in a new Angular project.
+There are one branch for the result of each step, so you can see the changes in each one.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.1.

 Selected options in interactive mode: